dloscutoff/Esolangs/BitCycle/README.md

     @ /     ^
     ?>/        B^

-Use the first input for the program-string and the second for the data-string.
-In place of a program-string of `0` or `1`, use the equivalent program-strings `00` or `11` respectively.
-Then the above program will run the BCT program, outputting data-bits as they are deleted, and halting when the data-string is empty.
+The first input is the program-string and the second input is the data-string.
+This implementation requires the program-string to be at least two bits; in place of a program-string of `0` or `1`, use the equivalent program-strings `00` or `11`, respectively.
+The above BitCycle code will run the BCT program, outputting data-bits as they are deleted, and halting when the data-string is empty.